 Christendom, primarily because of the rampant sexual abuse and the attendant

-cover-ups attempts.
-Mostly because it became big news did a previously
+cover-up attempts.
+Mostly, because it became big news, did a previously

 hushed up press turn its attention upon thousands of accused priests,

 unknown numbers of victims – naturally mostly women and children – , million